 Warm spring days are a nice preview of what’s to come as we approach summer.
 However, spring weather is also very unpredictable.
 Temperatures fluctuate between warm and cool.
 A stretch of nice sunny days can be followed by wet stormy days.
 Lightning, wind, rain, and hail can cause damage to your property very quickly.

-According to Tom, West Bend claims manager, storms can damage things on your property that you may not normally think about.
+Even things on your property that you may not normally think about.
 When Mother Nature damages items such as decks, fences, swimming pools, hot tubs, piers, and docks, claims payments made in accordance with the policy can be confusing.
 Depending on if an item is considered a separate structure or part of a building determines if the claim payment will be made on an actual cash value (ACV) or replacement cost value (RCV) basis.

 Before delving into different claims scenarios, it’s important to understand the difference between actual cash and replacement cost value.